dlvoy/base-plate-outliner/README.md

 - An OpenSCAD `.scad` file ready to be opened in OpenSCAD
 - Statistics about the baseplates used (sizes and quantities)

-The generated OpenSCAD file can be opened in OpenSCAD and rendered to STL for 3D printing.
+The generated OpenSCAD file can be opened in OpenSCAD, rendered and exported to 3MF or STL for 3D printing.

 ## Algorithm Details